IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 ## Volume replication limitations

-The following limitations apply when using volume replication (mirroring) with the IBM block storage CSI driver:
+The following limitations apply when using volume replication (remote copy) with the IBM block storage CSI driver:

 - The volume replication function is only supported for use with IBM Spectrum Virtualize Family storage systems.
 - When there is a role switch conducted, this is not reflected within the other Kubernetes replication objects.